-How Much Does a Jacuzzi Bath Remodel Cost?
+How Much Does a Jacuzzi® Bath Remodel Cost?

-How Much Does a Jacuzzi Bath Remodel Cost?
+How Much Does a Jacuzzi® Bath Remodel Cost?

-Built-in (also called "in-ground") Jacuzzi’s cost between $4,000 and $15,000, plus $1,000 to $5,000 to install.
+Built-in (also called “in-ground”) Jacuzzi® hot tubs cost between $4,000 and $15,000, plus the $1,000 to $5,000 to install.
 Because the installers have to dig up the yard and put in the surround, they are the most expensive option.
-An in-ground pool costs $55,000, plus $5,000 to $8,000 for a jacuzzi.
+An in-ground pool costs $55,000, plus $5,000 to $8,000 for installation.

 Inside or Outside